chrissarmstrong/.github.io/clip-guided-diffusion.md

 This prompt, "very confused look", cracked me up when I first ran it.
 Half of the images ended up being dogs.
 Even when the prompt is "Person with a very confused look" you occasionally get a dog thrown in.

+[Here is an album](https://photos.app.goo.gl/Xv7FgAAMTEUrUUZe8) with these and more of my favorites.

 That's all for now.
 Thanks for visiting!